Ethnic federalism: Pakistan

 Following the secession in 1971 of East Pakistan to become Bangladesh, the Pakistani government sought ways to accommodate the ethno-nationalist demands of the different groups within what had been West Pakistan.
 The 1973 Constitution imposed a federal structure giving autonomy to the four main provinces, each historically identified with an ethno-linguistic group: the Punjabis, Sindhis, Balochis, and Pakhtuns.
 The political identity of these groups was legally recognised in the Constitution, giving them a status distinct from that of other groups.
 The provisions for autonomy were, however, fully implemented only in the province of Sindh.
 Through the subsequent period of military regimes and conflicts in different parts of Pakistan, the federal system did not appear to confer stability comparable to that of India.

 The Constitution was re-introduced, with amendments, in 2010.
 This time all four provinces received "formidable autonomy in terms of both legislative and financial powers".
 In general the changes were marked by increased "ethnicization", encapsulated in the renaming of North West Frontier Province to Khyber Pakhtunkhwa ("land of Pakhtuns").
 The changes were seen as "an important step forward" in strengthening the provinces, but there seemed to be little willingness to go further towards a fully multi-ethnic structure catering for all groups.
 The system has been described as "highly counter-productive" in respect of reigniting violent ethnic conflict between Sindhis and Muhajirs in Sindh.
-It has also evoked demands for separate provinces on the part of Hazaras and Saraikis.
+It has also evoked demands for separate provinces on the part of Hazarewals and Saraikis.

-Indeed, it has been asserted that “Pakistan is seldom acknowledged as an ethnic federation”.
+Indeed, it has been asserted that "Pakistan is seldom acknowledged as an ethnic federation".